 I’m an undergraduate student, can I go on exchange?

 Yes.
 Undergraduate students can only apply to go on an exchange during their second year of study, preferably in the second semester.
-They must submit an exchange application in their 1st year by the 22nd of October for exchange in their 2nd year 2nd semester.
+Applications to be submitted by 4 September 2021.

 How is the exchange structured?

 Undergraduates must complete at least 3 semesters at UCT and will go on exchange during their 4th semester (2nd year, 2nd semester).